dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 article for an example of execution at runtime.
 </div>

-For simplicity, the entire library will be implemented as a single `password_validator` module, so that all of its functionality is made available through a single `import password_validator;` declaration.
+For simplicity, the entire library will be implemented as a single `password_validator` module, making all its functionality available through a single `import password_validator;` declaration.
-The complete module can be reconstructed simply by concatenating the code fragments presented in the following sections.
+The complete module may be reconstructed by simply concatenating the code fragments presented in the following sections.
+The project has been tested with GCC 16.2.

 ### Character-level policies